List of works by Jonathan Larson: Away We Go!

 This children's video project was conceived by Jonathan Larson and his collaborator Bob Golden.
 Aimed at preschool-aged children, the video features a puppet character named Newt the Newt on a musical journey through New York City.
 Larson co-directed the video and wrote four original songs for it.
 Larson and Golden also made brief cameo appearances in the video.
-The video was released on VHS in 1996.
+The video was released on VHS in 1996, and on DVD in 2004 via mail order.